 Step 2: We recommend you connect both PCs to the same Wi-Fi network for faster file sharing (it doesn’t use your internet bandwidth).
-When PCs are not on the same Wi-Fi network, Nearby Share feature will automatically use Bluetooth to share files.
+When PCs are not on the same Wi-Fi network, the Nearby Share feature will automatically use Bluetooth to share files.
 As you likely know, Bluetooth file sharing is generally slower than Wi-Fi.

 Step 3: On both PCs (the one that you are sharing from and the one that you are sharing to), navigate to Settings app > System > Shared Experiences.

-Turn on Nearby Share option to enable the Nearby Share feature on your PC.
+Turn on the Nearby Share option to enable the Nearby Share feature on your PC.
 Do the same on the destination PC as well.

-Select Everyone nearby from “I can share or receive content from” drop-down box if you want to share or receive files from PCs that do not belong to you.
+Select Everyone nearby from the “I can share or receive content from” drop-down box if you want to share or receive files from PCs that do not belong to you.

-Step 4: Right-click on the file that you want to transfer and then click Share option to reveal the Share flyout.
+Step 4: Right-click on the file that you want to transfer and then click the Share option to reveal the Share flyout.